latent-to/developer-docs/docs/learn/chain-rate-limits.md

 ### General transaction rate limit

-This is the default transaction rate limit in Bittensor, but it currently only applies to hotkey swaps (other rate limited transsactions are handled by custom rate limits).
+This is the default transaction rate limit in Bittensor, but it currently only applies to hotkey swaps (other rate limited transactions are handled by custom rate limits).

 - Rate Limit: 1 block (12 sec)
 - Chain State Variable: `TxRateLimit`